 What memory care typically includes:

-- Lower staff-to-resident ratios in the secured unit than the rest of the facility, typical is 1:5 to 1:6 during the day, 1:8 to 1:10 overnight, though TN does not mandate a specific ratio.
-Always ask shift by shift.
+• Lower staff-to-resident ratios in the secured unit than the rest of the facility, with more staff on day shifts than overnight, though TN does not mandate a specific ratio.
+Ask each community for its actual ratio shift by shift.

 What memory care typically is NOT: